aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/contents-management/working-with-content-control-sdt/_index.md

 ## XMLMapping of Structured Document Tag Range

 You can get the mapping of this structured document tag range to XML data in a custom XML part of the current document using the StructuredDocumentTagRangeStart.XmlMapping property.
 However, the [SetMapping](https://apireference.aspose.com/words/net/aspose.words.markup/xmlmapping/methods/setmapping) method can be used to map a structured document tag range to XML data.
-The following code example demonstrates how to set XML mapping.
+The following code example shows how to set XML mapping.

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-StructuredDocumentTag-WorkingWithSDT-StructuredDocumentTagRangeStartXmlMapping.cs" >}}